OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-ewm.md

 > **Note**: The behavior of "OAuth" token:
 > * The OAuth token will be expired, if it is not used for the given time duration configured in the "OAuth access token timeout" of IBM Engineering Workflow Management.
-> * Suppose the token mentioned in the System Configuration form in the OpsHub Integration Manager gets expired, then it must be updated by re-performing the above steps.
+> * Suppose the token mentioned in the System Configuration form in the <code class="expression">space.vars.SITENAME</code> gets expired, then it must be updated by re-performing the above steps.
 > * To avoid the above case, it is recommended to set the value of the "OAuth access token timeout" configuration to the maximum time duration allowed in the system.

 ## Criteria query in connector format